Aleksinac: Demographics

 According to the last official census done in 2011, the municipality of Aleksinac has 51,863 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality:

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Tourism

 Lake Bovan, situated 15 km from Aleksinac centre, is a place popular for tourists.
 The medieval monastery from the 15th century built by Despot Stefan Lazarević, St. Stefan in Lipovac, is 25 km from the city.
 The monastery is built beneath the slopes of Mt.
 Ozren (1175 m).
-There is also remnants of two medieval towns in the mountains surrounding Aleksinac: Bovan and Lipovac, however they are not well preserved.
+There are also remnants of two medieval towns in the mountains surrounding Aleksinac: Bovan and Lipovac; however, they are not well preserved.